Fujifilm X-A3 vs X-Pro2

-The Fujifilm X-A3 and the Fujifilm X-Pro2 are two digital cameras that were officially introduced, respectively, in August 2016 and January 2016.
+The Fujifilm X-A3 and the Fujifilm X-Pro2 are two digital cameras that were revealed to the public, respectively, in August 2016 and January 2016.
 Both the X-A3 and the X-Pro2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The physical size and weight of the Fujifilm X-A3 and the Fujifilm X-Pro2 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A3 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is considerably larger (49 percent) than the Fujifilm X-A3.
 Moreover, the X-Pro2 is substantially heavier (46 percent) than the X-A3.
 It is noteworthy in this context that the X-Pro2 is splash and dust-proof, while the X-A3 does not feature any corresponding weather-sealing.